Bridge (nautical): History and etymology

 There are many terms for parts of a ship with functions similar to a bridge.
 Depending upon the design and layout of a ship, some of these terms may be interchangeable.
 Traditionally, sailing ships were commanded from the quarterdeck, aft of the mainmast, where the ship's wheel was located (as it was close to the rudder).
-A wheelhouse was a small enclosure around the ship's wheel on the quarter deck of sailing ships.
-On modern ships the wheelhouse or pilothouse refers to the bridge of smaller motor vessels, such as tugs.
+A "wheelhouse" was a small enclosure around the ship's wheel on the quarterdeck of sailing ships.
+On modern ships the "wheelhouse" or "pilothouse" refers to the bridge of smaller motor vessels, such as tugs.
 With the arrival of paddle steamers, engineers required a platform from which they could inspect the paddle wheels and where the captain's view would not be obstructed by the paddle houses.
 A raised walkway, literally a bridge, connecting the paddle houses was therefore provided.
 When the screw propeller superseded the paddle wheel, the term "bridge" survived.

 Traditionally, commands would be passed from the senior officer on the bridge to stations dispersed throughout the ship, where physical control of the ship was exercised, as technology did not exist for the remote control of steering or machinery.
 Helm orders would be passed to an enclosed wheel house, where the coxswain or helmsman operated the ship's wheel.
 Engine commands would be relayed to the engine officer in the engine room by an engine order telegraph that displayed the captain's orders on a dial.
 The engine officer would ensure that the correct combination of steam pressure and engine revolutions were applied.
 Weatherproof pilot houses supplanted open bridges so that the pilot, who was traditionally the ship's navigating officer, could issue commands from shelter.

-Iron, and later steel, ships also required a compass platform.
+Iron, and later steel, ships also required a "compass platform".
 This was usually a tower, where a magnetic compass could be sited far away as possible from the ferrous interference of the hulk of the ship.

-Many ships still have a flying bridge, a platform atop the pilot house, open to weather, containing a binnacle and voice tubes to allow the conning officer to direct the ship from a higher position during fair weather conditions.
+Many ships still have a "flying bridge", a platform atop the pilot house, open to weather, containing a binnacle and voice tubes to allow the conning officer to direct the ship from a higher position during fair weather conditions.

-Larger warships may have navigation bridge, which is used for the actual conning of the ship, and a separate admiral's bridge can be provided in flagships, where the admiral can exercise control over the squadron of ships without interfering with the captain's command of the vessel.
+Larger warships may have a "navigation bridge", which is used for the actual conning of the ship, and a separate "admiral's bridge" can be provided in flagships, where the admiral can exercise control over the squadron of ships without interfering with the captain's command of the vessel.
 In older warships, a heavily armored conning tower was often provided, where the vital command staff could be located under protection to ensure that the ship could be commanded under fire.

 On a submarine, the bridge is the highest point on the conning tower, to provide for better visual navigation when on the surface.
 They became standard on United States Navy submarines after 1917, greatly improving the function of the vessels while at the surface.